David-P-Molina/David-P-Molina/README.md

 ##
 ## Future Projects
+### Coffee Recipe Tracker(React Native?)
+For Coffee Snobs who want to track their recipes and tweak how they brew coffee.
+Allows a User to record Coffee Bean, Roast, Water Temp, Weight, Length Brewed etc.

+## Currently Working on:
-### Pokemon Nuzlocke Rule Generator/Tracker/Randomizer App(React Native?)
+### Pokemon Nuzlocke Rule Generator/Tracker/Randomizer App(React/Redux & Ruby API)
 Player selects the game, rules/difficulty, and can set up the guidelines or have them generated for you.
 User can see past nuzlocke games played(includes team, graveyard, etc.)

-## Currently Working on:
 ### MemeCoin Simulator(React/Redux & Ruby API)
 Take the risk out of Crypto-Investing, You can invest with imaginary digital currency and see how well you do.